What is it?

 One gram (1,000mg) of mercury can contaminate the water in a 20-acre lake and render the fish in it unfit for consumption.
 In Canada alone, fluorescent lighting waste contributes roughly 1,150 kilograms of mercury each year to Canadian landfills.

 In Saskatchewan, fluorescent bulbs and tubes are collected for recycling by a few retailers, including London Drugs and RONA.
 They are also collected as part of Household Hazardous Waste Collection events, which are hosted by certain communities.
-Please visit our recycling database for options near you.
+Please visit our recycling Waste Reduction Hub for options near you.

 Saskatchewan is home to a fluorescent light recycler, K-Light Recycling in Regina.
 K-Light processes commercial lights as well as the ones collected by London Drugs.